learning-zone/python-basics/README.md

 A namespace is a collection of names.
 It maps names to corresponding objects.
 When different namespaces contain objects with the same names, this avoids any name collisions.
 Internally, a namespace is implemented as a Python dictionary.

-On starting the interpreter, it creates a namespace for as long as we don’t exit.
+On starting the interpreter, it creates a namespace for as long as we don't exit.
 We have local namespaces, global namespaces, and a built-in namespace.

 ## Q. Explain the differences between local and global namespaces.